 Placement in Preschool for three- and four-year-olds shall be determined by the administration based on the child’s age, developmental readiness, and information provided by the previous preschool or daycare.
 After reviewing the documents, the administration may request to proceed with a screening completed at JAIS.

-Placement in grades six through eight shall be determined by the administration based on the student’s age, evaluation of records from previous schools, and tests administered by JAIS.
+Placement in grades five through eight shall be determined by the administration based on the student’s age, evaluation of records from previous schools, and tests administered by JAIS.

 In order to be enrolled at JAIS, a student must be living with either a parent or a legal guardian.
 Students not living with parents must complete the appropriate form concerning the school’s guardianship policy (please contact school administration for the appropriate forms.)
 In addition, a formal meeting attended by the parents and guardian must take place before an arrangement acceptable to JAIS can be approved.